meziantou/Meziantou.Backup/README.md

 # About `Meziantou.Backup`

-Allows to backup your files from a source to a destination.
+Allows you to copy your files from a source to a destination.
 For instance you can save your local files to your OneDrive account or an external disk.

 # Usage